converged-computing/usernetes-tofu-gcp/examples/basic/README.md

 A sochat knows a socat :)
 Also note that we export the `KUBECONFIG` in the user bash profile so it should be there when we log in again.

+*TODO* should we put some kind of wait for all the pods to be running?
+I usually just wait and check.

 ### Worker Node